 This is not to mention that the stage looks a bit nicer without mics looming over the singers:

 There’s another side of this situation

 Why even bother with ensemble mics?
 Answer: The audience needs to hear the ensemble and this requires amplification.
 Loudspeakers all have their own aural characteristics, and interact with the environment around them, which also has its own aural characteristics.
 This means there is a compounded effect on how sound is heard in that room on those loudspeakers, and all of this in turn affects what the ensemble mics “hear”.
 So, what does this all mean?

 Let’s say the ensemble mics are in the most ideal place, picking up only the ensemble singers and rejecting all other singers and reflections and spaced to have no destructive phase interactions – they are still subject to the factors of loudspeaker and room acoustics!
 Yes, we’re talking feedback, but oh so much more.
-Sound reproduction [speakers inducing sound pressure] into the room must also be ideal in order for the perfectly calibrated ensemble mics to be translated to the ears of audience members.
+Sound reproduction [loudspeakers inducing sound pressure into the room] must also be ideal in order for the perfectly calibrated ensemble mics to be translated to the ears of audience members.
 This requires loudspeakers to be optimized for their particular parameters in every environment.
-I’m going to stop trying to explain this aspect right here, and send you on to Bob McCarthy’s Sound System Design And Optimization because I’m not qualified to explain this.
+I’m going to stop trying to explain this aspect right here, and send you on to Bob McCarthy’s Sound System Design And Optimization because I’m not qualified to explain acoustical physics.
 If you’re still intrigued at this point in my post, then maybe that book would be useful to you (it’s quite technical, not a survey of audio by any means.)
 I have spent years in practice gaining heuristic and theoretical understanding of sound system optimization.
 If you want to hear me ramble on about it, please use my contact page and I will happily bore you to death!